Inshallhack/Write-ups/Insomnihack-Teaser-2018/Smart-Y/README.md

 # Smart-Y

-This challenge was the second most flagged web challenge.
+This challenge was the second most flagged Web challenge of the CTF.

 ## Description

 ```
 Last year, a nerd destroyed the system of Robot City by using some evident flaws.
 It seems that the system has changed and is not as evident to break now.
 http://smart-y.teaser.insomnihack.ch